dunc415/Hoard_ER/README.md

 ## Introduction

 This project is something that I work on in my spare time or when I am feeling like coding.
-I am trying to casually work on this and not worry about deadlines or anything alont those line.
+I am trying to casually work on this and not worry about deadlines or anything along those lines.

 ## Folder Structure